 Founded by Frank Dalton in 1964, STI is a family owned business.
-Being a family owned company has ensured the same values, principles, goals and mission that inspired Frank have continued on to this day.
-Frank was able to instill in his Son (Steve) and his grandson (Jon Dalton, the current CEO), that same set of ethics and values that has built STI into one of the more respected companies in the Pad Printing business.
+Being a family-owned company has ensured the same values, principles, goals, and mission that inspired Frank have continued on to this day.
+Frank was able to instill in his Son (Steve) and his grandson (Jon Dalton, the current CEO), that same set of ethics and values that have built STI into one of the more respected companies in the Pad Printing business.

-In 1964 STI began building standard and custom machines, this quickly expanded into a multiple product line of Service Tectonics branded Pad Printing Machines.
+In 1964 STI began building standard and custom machines, this quickly expanded into multiple product lines of Service Tectonics branded Pad Printing Machines.
 Being an industry leader in designing “Poka Yoke” (self-error correction) manufacturing techniques into our machines the STI brand machines quickly gained favor.